Mr Marc Bullock

 - Elective and Emergency General Surgery including abdominal wall and groin hernias

-- General Proctology including haemorrhoid treatment (banding, haemorrhoidal artery ligation and haemorrhoidectomy), and treatment of anal fissures (including BOTOX), anal tags, fistulas and pilonidal sinus disease.
+- General Proctology including haemorrhoid treatment (banding, haemorrhoidal artery ligation and haemorrhoidectomy), and treatment of anal fissures, anal tags, fistulas and pilonidal sinus disease.

 - Colonoscopy and flexible sigmoidoscopy for diagnostic purposes and for the treatment of colorectal polyps.